orange-cloudfoundry/pivotaltrackermirror/README.md

 ![screenshot210](https://cloud.githubusercontent.com/assets/4748380/17184566/3d044c22-542d-11e6-90c7-0863a7cab0d7.png)

-Then regularly, PT stories are mirrored into GH issues.
+Then regularly, PT stories (in the non-accepted state) are mirrored into GH issues.
 See sample partial attempt with the [](https://www.pivotaltracker.com/n/projects/997278) mirrored into https://github.com/Orange-OpenSource/sample-pivotal-tracker-mirror

 List of mirrored stories